Aaradhya13/Netflix-Clone/README.md

 # This is my Netflix Clone made using HTML and CSS.
 A video of my project is attached herewith with the name "My Netflix Clone" .
+Its Google Drive link is:https://drive.google.com/file/d/1QlshjtUyJMXGu1DBTXfdtyOF8kPHNvkJ/view?usp=sharing